nxtyoudev/Frontend-Checklist/README.md

 # Frontend-Checklist

+# Important
+- [ ] Only work in this organization, do NOT copy this repository and work on it on your own account - create branches if needed

 ## Best Practices
 - [ ] Check for dead links (https://www.deadlinkchecker.com/)
 - [ ] Check websites in all Browsers (Chrome, Firefox, Safari)